gitlabhq/omnibus-gitlab/doc/docker/README.md

 <http://192.168.59.103> if you use boot2docker.
 It might take a while before
 the Docker container starts to respond to queries.

-> **Note:** Depending on some conditions, the initialization process may take a long time.
+**Note:** The initialization process may take a long time.
 You can track this process with the command `sudo docker logs -f gitlab`

 The very first time you visit GitLab, you will be asked to set up the admin password.
 After you change it, you can login with username `root` and the